UBS Group Analysts Give Continental (ETR:CON) a €62.00 Price Target

-UBS Group set a €62.00 ($72.09) price objective on Continental (ETR:CON) in a research report report published on Thursday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+UBS Group set a €62.00 ($72.09) target price on Continental (ETR:CON) in a research report released on Thursday morning, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 About Continental